-Project OverviewThis investment project, due to start in June 2021 will help reduce the risk of flooding in the lower area of Craigleith Road in Edinburgh.
+Project OverviewThis investment project - which is due to start around August 2021 (currently awaiting planning approval) - will help reduce the risk of flooding in the lower area of Craigleith Road in Edinburgh.
 It will increase the capactiy of the sewer network to help better protect properties and streets from sewer flooding at time of heavy rainfall.

 At a Glance

 - Approx. 1 year duration

 What we are doingWork will involve the installation of new, larger diameter sewer pipes on Craigleith Road and Orchard Bank, along with the construction of a 12 metre diameter, 10 metre deep storm water storage tank within land on the south east corner of the former Royal Victoria Hospital site adjacent to the existing gate house.
 During the works there will be traffic management needed and local road closures on Craiglieth Road, Orchard Bank and Orchard Place (see map below).
 Work will be carried out in phases to help minimise disruption and access to driveways will be made to residents on the road closure.